-Net debt
+Net debt / (funds)

 Net debt is calculated as total borrowings (which includes current and non-current borrowings) less cash and cash equivalents.
 Total capital is calculated as equity plus net debt.
-All figures are as stated in the condensed consolidated interim financial statements.
+All figures are as stated in the statements of financial position for the respective reporting periods.